Erlam v Rahman: Pre-trial hearings

-Protective Costs Order
+Protective costs order

 In light of the possible financial cost that may be awarded against them if their petition proved to be unsuccessful, the petitioners applied for a limited protective costs order on 9 July 2014 to cap any potential cost recovery by the respondents to no more than £25,000 plus VAT, and their own cost to £50,000 plus VAT.
 Subsequently, the petitioners attempted to adjourn the application, which along with the application itself was denied after a hearing by High Court judges Michael Supperstone and Robin Spencer sitting as a divisional court on the grounds that the petitioners had deliberately failed to disclose their financial means when making the initial application.

 Application to dismiss petition

 At the same hearing, the divisional court heard an application by Lutfur Rahman to dismiss the petition under Rule 4(1)(d) of the Election Petition Rules 1960 or the inherent jurisdiction of the court, or both.
-Counsel for Rahman argued for the dismissal on the grounds that the petition's many allegations of electoral offences was stated without sufficient details as to the basis of the allegations.
-In rejecting the application for dismissal, the court referenced among other things Saghir & Others v Najib & Others and Hussein & Others v Khan & Others in support of the petitioners' position that election court have at least since the mid-nineteenth century allowed further details to be provided on request, instead of dismissing an election petition outright, an action the divisional court then undertook by ordering for more details to be provided by the petitioners in response to request previously made by both respondents individually.
+Counsel for Rahman argued for the dismissal on the grounds that the petition's many allegations of electoral offences were stated without sufficient detail as to the basis of the allegations.
+In rejecting the application for dismissal, the court referenced among other things Saghir & Others v Najib & Others and Hussein & Others v Khan & Others in support of the petitioners' position that election courts have at least since the mid-nineteenth century allowed further details to be provided on request, instead of dismissing an election petition outright, an action the divisional court then undertook by ordering for more details to be provided by the petitioners in response to a request previously made by both respondents individually.

-Location of trial
+Venue

-Following the divisional court hearing into Lutfur Rahman application to dismiss and the petitioners application for an adjournment of their application for a protective costs order, Supperstone J sitting on his own heard an application by the petitioners to move the trial outside of Tower Hamlets for fear of intimidation by supporters of Rahman.
-This request was rejected by the court which held the prospect of large number of attendees and the associated potential for public rowdiness was not enough to justify ignoring the long-standing provision within primary legislation requiring trials to be held in the local government area for which the election was held, in this case the London Borough of Tower Hamlets.
+Following the divisional court hearing into Rahman's application to dismiss and the petitioners' application for an adjournment of their application for a protective costs order, Supperstone J sitting on his own heard an application by the petitioners to move the trial outside of Tower Hamlets for fear of intimidation by supporters of Rahman.
+This request was rejected by the court, which held the prospect of large number of attendees and the associated potential for public rowdiness was not enough to justify ignoring the long-standing provision within primary legislation requiring trials to be held in the local government area for which the election was held, in this case the London Borough of Tower Hamlets.

-During its argument, counsel for John Williams drew the court attention to section 130(7) of the 1983 Act of the power of the election court to adjourn the trial to another place at the Commissioner discretion, a discretion Richard Mawrey subsequently exercised when he moved the trial to the Royal Courts of Justice from Tower Hamlets Town Hall after regarding the town hall as not a neutral venue.
+During its argument, counsel for John Williams drew the court's attention to section 130(7) of the 1983 Act of the power of the election court to adjourn the trial to another place at the Commissioner's discretion, a discretion Richard Mawrey subsequently exercised when he moved the trial to the Royal Courts of Justice from Tower Hamlets Town Hall after regarding the town hall as not a neutral venue.